V/Line H type carriage: Kirner/Spyker order, 1992

-High-ranking staff within V/Line were aware at the time that the last of the Harris electric fleet was being withdrawn, and tried to facilitate conversion of the remaining six Grey Ghost vehicles to add to the H car fleet.
+High-ranking staff within V/Line were aware at the time that the last of the Harris electric fleet was being withdrawn, and tried to facilitate conversion of the remaining six Grey Ghost vehicles (Motors 901M, 903-907M) to add to the H car fleet.
 This was knocked back because, at the time, it was thought that more than just 22 of the new Sprinter railcars were going to be ordered.
+901M was withdrawn in 1991, 903M ended up being preserved at the Newport Railway Museum in 1992, and the other four cars were scrapped in 1994.

+In 1994 the Tulloch railmotors were withdrawn from service, freeing the four MTH cars.
+Consideration was given to converting them to other classes for incorporation in normal H sets.
+However, it was decided to instead operate the MTH carriages exclusively on the Stony Point route, because an infrequent, isolated shuttle service would have been a waste of one of the N or P class locomotives with head-end power, better used elsewhere.
+(Note: If the Stony Point line had run from Spencer Street in lieu of Frankston, then it is quite possible that the H fleet would have been reworked with thirteen FSH and two LH sets (plus one spare carriage), all with about 250 seats.)
+The use of MTH cars in locomotive-hauled trains was arrangement was formalised in August 1994; from then on the Stony Point line was serviced by a T class locomotive hauling two MTH carriages on weekdays or an A Class hauling three on weekends.

+V/Line Passenger and Freight split, 1995

 In 1995, the entire H-series fleet was passed from V/Line to V/Line Passenger.
+With this split, V/Line Passenger inherited four of the eleven A class and eight of the thirteen P class locomotives, so the latter were rostered in place of T class engines on the Stony Point line.
+This wasted the head-end-power facility of the P class engines, so the A class locomotives soon became a permanent fixture even on weekdays.
+On one occasion, an X class diesel, in V/Line Freight livery was employed, hauling three MTH carriages.
+The fourth MTH carriage was always in rostered maintenance, with carriage and locomotive swaps performed every Thursday and Sunday night.

 From 1999

 In 1999, the fleet was reorganised.
 Previously, there had been four SH, nine FSH, one LH and one FLH set.
 In September of that year, set SH35 was split up, and set FSH28 lost its BIH carriage.
 The now-loose four carriages were reallocated to sets 22, 26, 29 and 32, so the new split became four SH, five FSH, three VSH and two FLH sets.
 Other than the remaining FSH sets (all 247 seats), the new set makeup had nearly every set with its own consist and differing capacity.
 Each of the different consists also had slightly different weights, lengths, capacities and door layouts, affecting the timetabling.